 Insurance enrollment and waivers are administered through the Cashier’s Office in Old Main, Room 106.
 Call (203) 837-8381.

 The Substance Abuse Prevention Program at WCSU is called CHOICES (Cultivating Healthy Opportunities in College Environments).
 We believe that all students want to succeed both academically and personally and fulfill their potential during their college years.
 When substance abuse gets in the way, it can seriously derail those dreams.
 The goal of the office is to provide confidential counseling for substance abuse, resources, information, and services that help students make informed and responsible decisions about the use of alcohol and/or drugs; to collaborate with student organizations, faculty, and staff in planning exciting alternative activities that promote healthy lifestyle choices; and to work with students in creating positive changes on campus and to reduce underage and binge drinking.

 All services are confidential.
 We encourage all students to participate in our programs, activities, the Alcohol Task Force, and Choices Peer Educators Program.
-For more information, please call (203) 837-8899 or stop by Litchfield Hall, Room 101, Monday through Friday 9 a.m. through 5 p.m.
+For more information, please call (203) 837-8899 or stop by the Midtown Student Center, Room 211, Monday through Friday 9 a.m. through 5 p.m.
 The website is www.wcsu.edu/CHOICES.

 Western is Wireless